 Film Funds

-North Macedonia Film Agency
+North Macedonia FIlm Agency

-Veronika Buchkovska,
+Veronika Buchkovska

-Younger Associate for Film Industry and Contact Person for International Cooperation
+Contact Person for International Communications

-Croatian Audiovisual Centre
+Croatian Audiovisual Center

-Christopher Peter Marcich, Chief Executive
+Christopher Peter Marcich

 Chris was appointed CEO of the Croatian Audiovisual Center (HAVC) on 1 May 2019.